-When it comes to calming angry customers, your agents’ skillful use of language could be very important.
+When it comes to calming irate customers, your agents’ skillful use of professional language could be very important.
 Use phrases like “I’m so sorry that you feel this way”, “As a solution…”, “We really do appreciate this feedback”, etc.

 Don’t take your time to apologize and hold your cool under pressure.
 Customers with legitimate complaints have a justifiable basis for being annoyed with your company.

 You must acknowledge the wrongs and take them seriously.
 For this reason, the language used should be sympathetic and apologetic.

 In order to handle angry callers, be empathic towards them and actively listen to what they are saying.